Updated On:

 Overview

-In Minnesota since 2014, the Minnesota State High School League has stated that it will allow students who “identify” as transgender to compete with the sex of which the individual “identifies.”
+In Minnesota since 2014, the Minnesota State High School League has stated that it will allow students who “identify” as "transgender" to compete with the sex of which the individual “identifies.”

-On February 5, 2025, President Trump signed an executive order protecting access to female sports for females.
+In response to state policies such as these, on February 5, 2025, President Trump signed an executive order protecting access to female sports for females.

 On February 6, 2025, the Minnesota State High School League responded that it would not comply with this executive order, and then the U.S. Department of Education announced its launch of an investigation into the Minnesota State High School League on February 12.
 That day, the MSHSL responded that it will comply with the investigation.
 On February 20, Attorney General Keith Ellison released his office’s opinion that President Trump’s EO violates the Minnesota Human Rights Act.